o) Provisions (other than for employee benefits)

 There are no transfers between level 1, level 2 and level 3 during the year presented.

 The Company is exposed to market risk, credit risk and liquidity risk.
-The Company's board of director oversees the management of these risks.
-The Company's board of director is responsible to ensure that Company's financial risk activities which are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
-The Board of directors reviews and agrees policies for managing each of these risks, which are summarized below.
+The Company's board of directors oversees the management of these risks.
+The Company's board of directors is responsible to ensure that Company's financial risk activities which are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The board of directors reviews and agrees policies for managing each of these risks, which are summarized below.

 (i) Market risk